gnikyt/gnikyt.github.io/README.md

 Generated is handled by a bunch of crude Bash scripts to do things such as:

 * Process the frontmatters
-* Process the pages and posts Markdown into HTML and TXT versions
+* Process the pages and posts Markdown into HTML, TXT, and PDF versions
 * Generate an RSS feed of posts
 * Generate a sitemap
 * Tidy resulting HTML and XML